 If you’re going to have chemotherapy, a referral to a fertility clinic before treatment starts is essential, and will help you understand your options.

 How do treatments affect fertility?

 Everyone responds to treatment differently, so it can be hard to determine exactly how medical interventions will affect your fertility.
 However, the risk of permanent infertility from treatments is greatest for women aged over 35 years.
-Your period may return, but menopause may come earlier than it would have if left to occur naturally.
+Your periods may return, but menopause may come earlier than it would have if left to occur naturally.

 Chemotherapy affects the functions of your ovaries, which means that fewer or no eggs are produced, and your periods could become irregular or stop altogether during chemotherapy.
 Chemotherapy damages blood vessels around the ovaries, and damages developing, immature eggs.
 Whether your periods and your fertility will recover depends on the type of chemotherapy used, the dosage, and your age at the start of treatment.Younger women who have a higher reserve of eggs in their ovaries are more likely to retain fertility but may experience menopause earlier than usual.

 Your treatment may be able to be structured to optimise fertility preservation, if this is a priority for you.
 Some chemotherapy drugs may be less harmful to the ovaries and certain hormonal treatments may be given to try and protect your ovaries during treatment.
 There is also the option of preserving your fertility prior to treatment.
 Talking this through with your specialist team is essential.